• Skip to primary navigation

 White plate with stack of butter swim biscuits.

 Make these scrumptious buttermilk biscuits and enjoy with breakfast, lunch, or dinner!
 Perfect to serve as part of a brunch menu or on its own for any occasion!
+They are the quintessential Southern breakfast comfort food.

-🥘Butter Swim Biscuits Ingredients
+Butter Swim Biscuits Ingredients

 Before you get started, make sure you have all of your ingredients in place (mise en place).
 For basic Butter Swim Biscuits, you need the following simple ingredients: